Daylight Saving Time Ends in USA & Canada

 - In December, the Governor of Delaware signed Senate Bill 73 to keep the state permanently on DST.
 The bill requires that Pennsylvania, New Jersey, and Maryland each do the same.

-- In June, Maine also passed into law Legislative Document 885 that would keep the state on DST permanently.
+- In June, Maine enacted Legislative Document 885 that would keep the state on DST permanently.

 - The Governor of Oregon signed Senate Bill 320 for permanent DST in June 2019.
-However, the bill stipulates that the law will only be implemented if Washington and California approve their all-year DST policies.
+The state will only implement the law if Washington and California approve their all-year DST policies.

 - In May, Tennessee governor Bill Lee signed Senate Bill 1100, establishing DST as standard time.